jadpole/jadpole.github.io/_posts/2015-07-09-builder-macro.md

 Alright, it probably wasn't _really_ a real-world example, but then it would be much longer to write, and my point wouldn't be any clearer.
-You got to admit, though, that we managed to get something pretty impressive with way less code than it would have taken otherwise, thanks to macro the magnificient.
+You got to admit, though, that we managed to get something pretty impressive with way less code than it would have taken otherwise, thanks to macro the magnificent.
 I hope that it got you as excited about Rust as I am myself, because this language is incredible.